kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 SeeLevelRepeater must be set up to run at system boot.
 The Venus service starter provides a simple mechanism: simply create a symbolic link to the actual code.

 The /data directory on Venus is a convenient location for apps like SeeLevelRepeater since the entire /data directory survives a firmware update.
 Most other directories are overwritten!
-The entire TankRepeater directory should be copied to /data.
+All folders and files in this GitHub should be copied to /data, preserving the file hierarchy.
+It may be easier to download the included .zip file, unzip that to a directory on your host then copy the entire directory to the Venus device.

 The unix command 'scp' can be used from a computer on the same network as the Venus hardware to copy files. 'ssh' can be used to log in and make changes.
 From Mac OS, these can be issued from Terminal.
 Not sure about Windows.